SolidDigital/solid-dynamics/readme.txt

 == Description ==

-This plugin provides an Admin Page called, "Widget Usage" that shows the individual posts in which a widget is used.
+This plugin provides an Admin Page called, "Widget Usage" under the "Solid Dynamics" menu that shows the individual posts in which a widget is used.
 Currently, the Elementor Element Manager only shows the total number of usages of a widget.
 We're always wondering where those widgets are being used, and "Widget Usage" is the answer to that question.

-Solid Dynamics also provides several dynamic tags under the "Solid Dynamics" section:
+Solid Dynamics also provides several dynamic tags under the "Solid Dynamics" section in Elementor:

 - `Custom Callback`: Call any php function.
 The current post is passed as the first argument.
 - `Menu`: Returns comma-separated post ids of a specific menu.